segmentio/segment-docs/src/connections/functions/index.md

 - Transform or reject data before it's received by Segment
 - Enrich incoming data using external APIs

-{% include components/button-fill.html size="medium" text="Build A Source Function ->" href="https://segment.com/docs/connections/functions/source-functions/" %}
+{% include components/button-fill.html size="medium" text="Learn more ->" href="https://segment.com/docs/connections/functions/source-functions/" %}

 #### Destination Functions
-Destination Functions can take events from a Segment Source, transform the events, and deliver them to external APIs.
+Destination Functions can take events from a Segment source, transform the events, and deliver them to external APIs.
 Destination Functions can make arbitrary requests to annotate data, as well.

 Use cases:
 - Send data from Segment to a service that's unavailable in the catalog
 - Transform data before sending it downstream
 - Enrich outgoing data using external APIs

-{% include components/button-fill.html size="medium" text="Build A Destination Function ->" href="https://segment.com/docs/connections/functions/destination-functions/" %}
+{% include components/button-fill.html size="medium" text="Learn more ->" href="https://segment.com/docs/connections/functions/destination-functions/" %}